AvailableAmphibian/AnotherJisho/README.md

 ### Author : Dra

 My own implementation of the Jisho API as an Android App
+*(Waiting for an update of the current API now)*

 ### Technologies / Libraries used